 As we are currently facing unpredictable times and with everything changes from day to day we head into a new normal.
-Goat Island Dive and Snorkel will be operating on Level 2 and Level 1.
+Goat Island Dive and Snorkel will be operating during the new traffic light system, on ALL colours.
 We will do what we can to make sure our procedures are up to date and as safe as possible.
-We aim for our procedures to always be in line with the latest updates and guidelines from Ministry of Health, Work Safe, and then Scuba and Snorkel industry.
+We aim for our procedures to always be in line with the latest updates and guidelines from the Ministry of Health, Work Safe, and then Scuba and Snorkel industry.

 We do ask if you´re sick stay at home!
 We´d love to see you but let´s get healthy first! :)

 Operational – If we cancel

 There will be no fee if we cancel either due to weather or closing down due to COVID-19.
 No fee if the government forces us to close.